Idaho

 Idaho imposes a corporate income tax but automatically exempts organizations with federal 501(c)(3) exempt status.

-Idaho imposes a sales and use tax on religious organizations’ sales and only provides limited exemptions for certain items.
+Idaho imposes a sales and use tax on religious organizations’ sales and provides no meaningful exemption.

 Idaho imposes a sales and use tax on religious organizations’ purchases and only provides limited exemptions for a narrow subset of religious organizations.